Notre-Dame-de-Grâce: History

 At the time of Montreal's founding in 1642 most of the land stretching past Mount Royal to the northwest was a vast forest running the length of a long, narrow ridge known as the Saint Jacques Escarpment.
 The area that was to become Notre-Dame-de-Grâce was founded along that ridge, near a since-drained Lac Saint-Pierre.
 The first Europeans settled the area eight years after the founding of the colony of Ville Marie, on November 18, 1650.
 They were Jean Descarries (or Descaris) dit le Houx and Jean Leduc, from Igé, Perche, France.

 Both settlers received 30 acre of land in Notre-Dame-de-Grâce, a vast territory that stretched from what would become Atwater Avenue to Lachine.
 The eastern part of the territory split off in 1874 as the village of Côte-Saint-Antoine, later renamed Westmount; a section then split off the western edge in 1897 to become Montreal West.

 In 1853, construction of the Church of Notre-Dame-de-Grâce was completed.

 In December 1876, the Municipality of the Village of Notre-Dame-de-Grâce was established through proclamation.
 In 1906, the village of Notre-Dame-de-Grâce was incorporated as a town.
 On June 4, 1910, Notre-Dame-de-Grâce was annexed to the city of Montreal.

 It was during this period that the long-established Descarries family reached its peak.
 Daniel-Jérémie Décarie (1836-1904) was mayor of Notre-Dame-de-Grâce from 1877 to 1904 and his son, lawyer Jérémie-Louis Décarie (1870-1927), was a Quebec parliamentarian.

 In May 1912, Décarie Boulevard was officially designated, running north–south from Côte-des-Neiges and the Town of Mount Royal in the north to Saint-Henri and Côte-Saint-Paul in the south (a section of the road was already known as Décarie Avenue).

 In 1908, the first tramway made its appearance in Notre-Dame-de-Grâce, running around the north side of Mount Royal from Snowdon Station to the intersection of Mount Royal and Parc avenues.

 Gradually the village developed around the Church of Notre-Dame-de-Grâce which was the head church of the seven parishes on the western part of the Island of Montreal.

 It was around 1920 that Anglophones began settling in NDG, resulting in the construction of numerous schools and churches.
 The Décarie Expressway opened to motorists in April 1967, in time for Expo 67.

+In November 1987, Anthony Griffin, an unarmed 19-year old Black resident of NDG, was killed by SPVM officer Alan Gosset.
+The incident sparked outrage and a number of large protests.
+Gosset was found not guilty due to a faulty firearm.

 Since 2002, the area has been administratively attached to Côte-des-Neiges as the borough of Côte-des-Neiges–Notre-Dame-de-Grâce.